privacy-scaling-explorations/zkevm-specs/specs/keccak256/variable-length-input.md

 ## Plain Keccak behavior

-Keccak256 use a simple iterating sponge construction to handle a variable length input.
-The sponge absorbs 17 words(136 bytes) of inputs, applies the `Keccak-f` permutation, then absorb next 17 words.
+Keccak256 uses a simple iterating sponge construction to handle a variable length input.
+The sponge absorbs 17 words(136 bytes) of inputs, applies the `Keccak-f` permutation, and then absorb next 17 words.
 Once all parts of the inputs are absorbed, the sponge squeezes out the 32 bytes for the output.

-If the last part of the inputs is less than 136 bytes, a padding must be applied.
+If the last part of the input is less than 136 bytes, a padding must be applied.
 The padding is a multi-rate padding, it pads single bit 1 followed by minimum number of bits 0 followed by a single bit 1, such that the result is 136 bytes.

 ## Circuit behavior